Skip to content

 1. Use the /ftbteambases create <base-definition> command.
 This needs admin privileges, so regular players would likely run this via a command block.
 The base definition is the JSON file you created above, e.g. /ftbteambases create ftbteambases:my_base_type

-2. Set up a portal structure, using the ftbteambases:portal block.
-This block can only be obtained with the /give command, but can be used to build a portal structure in your lobby (although it looks like a Nether portal block, it doesn't need obsidian around it - feel free to create any shape and surrounding you like).
-When a player walks into this portal block, they are either teleported to their base (if they have one), or presented with a selection GUI to create a base, based on the currently-existing base definitions.
+2. Set up a portal structure using the ftbteambases:portal block.
+This block can only be obtained with the /give command, but can be used to build a portal structure in your lobby.
+The portal block visually looks like a Nether portal block but doesn't require an obsidian frame - you can create any shape and surrounding you like.
+When a player walks into this portal block:

-• When a base is created, a team is automatically created for the player.
+• When a base is created, an FTB Teams team is automatically created for the player.

 • If a team is disbanded, the base is archived, and any players in the base are sent back to the lobby.